bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

 #### Version 1.1.x
+- Added support for HTML5 input types like color, date, range, email, url.
+Bevare, support depends on the browser.
+These are subtypes of the text field, since browsers do fall back to text field if they don't support the new fancy input type.
 - Added support for the new media manager that was introduced in WordPress 3.5 (yes, finally!)
 - Added support for adding fields to attachments, attachments now works the way as regular posts: just any amount of fields to an attachment.
 - Fixed bug with repeatable fields containing tiny mce-editors (textarea with wysiwyg/html-capabilities).
 Fixes https://github.com/bonny/WordPress-Simple-Fields/issues/73.